ortizo-117/SCI_Map/README.md

 ### Step 1: FreeSurfer Processing (reconall.sh)

+**Note:** If you have already run FreeSurfer's recon-all on your data, you can skip this step and proceed directly to Step 2.
+However, ensure you have a working FreeSurfer installation as it will be required for Step 3.

 The initial processing step uses the `reconall.sh` script located in the processing folder.
 This script can be run on:
 - Linux systems
 - Windows systems using Windows Subsystem for Linux (WSL)